Mark Thompson (media executive): Early life

-Mark Thompson was educated by Jesuits at Stonyhurst College in Lancashire, and then went to Merton College, Oxford where he took a first in English.
+Thompson was educated at Stonyhurst College in Lancashire, and then went to Merton College, Oxford.
 He edited the university magazine, Isis.

 Early career

 Thompson first joined the BBC as a production trainee in 1979.
 His career at the corporation included a number of roles.

 In 1981, he assisted in the launch of the long-running consumer programme Watchdog.
 Two years later he was part of the team that created British television's first national breakfast television programme, Breakfast Time.
 In 1985, Thompson became the Output Editor of Newsnight and in 1988, at the age of 30, he was promoted to Editor of the Nine O'Clock News.

 In 1990, he became Editor of Panorama.
 He was made Head of Features in 1992 and Head of Factual Programmes in 1994.

 In 1996, Thompson succeeded Michael Jackson as Controller of BBC2.
 He commissioned series including The Cops, The Royle Family, Our Mutual Friend and The Fast Show.
 He left BBC Two in 1999 and was replaced by Jane Root, who became the channel's first female Controller.

 In 1999 Thompson was named Director, National and Regional Broadcasting at the BBC.
 He became the BBC Director of Television in 2000, but left the corporation in March 2002 to become Chief Executive of Channel 4.
 He succeeded Michael Jackson in the role, and left in 2004 to be succeeded by Andy Duncan.